Existence and Regularity of Invariant Graphs for Cocycles in Bundles: partial hyperbolicity case: Invariant foliations

 Here note that the fake invariant foliations are in general not unique.
-Our proof of the existence of fake invariant foliations depends on the particular choice of the bump function.
-Under some circumstance, one can further discuss how the `fake' invariant foliations depend on choice of the bump functions which are omitted in this paper.
-See \autoref{bump} for a review of bump functions (and blid maps); in fact we can use blid maps instead of bump functions; note that the smooth blid maps exist in $ C[0,1] $.
+Our proof of the existence of fake invariant foliations depends on the particular choice of the bump functions; in fact, one can further discuss how the `fake' invariant foliations depend on this choice.
+See \autoref{bump} for a review of bump functions (and blid maps); actually, we can use blid maps instead of bump functions; note that smooth blid maps exist in $ C[0,1] $.

-\subsubsection{holonomy over a lamination for a bundle map}
+\subsection{Holonomy over a lamination for a bundle map}